Films about migration, terrorism win German Bambi awards

 Former German President Joachim Gauck, who helped lead East German protests before the fall of the Berlin Wall, won a Bambi award for a lifetime of service.

-Gauck saluted the 30 million people in Germany, over a third of the population, who volunteer their time to work with refugees and on many other programmes.
+Gauck saluted the 30 million people in Germany, over a third of the population, who volunteer their time to work with refugees and on many other programs.

 ”We have lots of unsolved problems, but we have become a role model for many, he said.